Alstig/RandomNumber/README.md

 # RandomNumber
 Simple random number generator

-Generates a new number between 1 and 100 every two seconds
+Generates a new number between 1 and 100 every two seconds (default)

+Right click on the number to open a menu containing settings

 ## Download

 Go to [https://github.com/Alstig/RandomNumber/releases](https://github.com/Alstig/RandomNumber/releases) to get the latest release.

 Just download the RandomNumber.exe file, no installation needed.

+The application runs on Windows 7 or newer.

 ## Donate